Kiezzzx/Staff-Uniform-Ordering-System/README.md

 # Staff Uniform Ordering System

 ## 1. Project Overview
-This project is a take-home full-stack feature that allows store managers to import staff/uniform data, create uniform requests with business-rule enforcement, and track request status through a defined lifecycle.
+This project is a full-stack system that allows store managers to import staff/uniform data, create uniform requests with business-rule enforcement, and track request status through a defined lifecycle.

 The goal is to demonstrate practical engineering in:
 - Data import and validation